Whatcom Community College

 Credentialing for Healthcare Professions

-Learn where you can access First Aid training, and about the credentialing requirements for various healthcare professionals at the Washington State Department of Health credentialing page.
+Learn about credentialing requirements for various healthcare professionals from the Washington State Department of Health.

 Resources for Veteran Students